 Support must be adapted to the objective

 Not all buyers need the same type of advice.
-The correct accompaniment depends directly on the approach of the operation.
+The correct support depends directly on the approach of the operation.

 An investor buyer needs: